EIA AGID Test KitThis page contains information on EIA AGID Test Kit for veterinary use.

 6. Halo around the well - A halo or haze may occur around some sample wells caused by lipids or other materials in the serum.
 If the Positive Control Reference Serum lines can still be clearly read, the halo does not affect the results.
 However, if this halo makes reading the Positive Control Reference Serum lines difficult, a retest should be performed (S1, Figure 3).

-2. A positive result indicates the presence of precipitating antibodies against ElAV in the serum.
+2. A positive result indicates the presence of precipitating antibodies against EIAV in the serum.
 A negative result indicates antibodies against EIAV were not detected.

 3. All positives, including weak positives, should be retested prior to reporting results.